etShaw-zh/jianjunxiao.github.io/life.md

 ## 2024

 2024-04
-: In April of this year, I visited Japan for the first time and delivered a presentation at Kansai University on "Automatic Assessment of Social and Cognitive Presence to Promote Meaningful Collaboration between cMOOC Learners and GPT-Driven Agents," for which I received the "Young Scholar Award."
-Additionally, I spent a peaceful time feeding the deer with my companions in Nara.
+: This April, I had my first trip to Japan, where I gave a talk at Kansai University on "Automatic Assessment of Social and Cognitive Presence to Promote Meaningful Collaboration between cMOOC Learners and GPT-Driven Agents," which earned me the "Young Scholar Award."
+I also enjoyed a relaxing time with my companions in Nara, feeding the deer.
 ![Japan](/assets/img/photos/2024/04/24-04-japan.png){:height="400px" width="400px"}

 ## 2023

 2023-11
-: In November of this year, I participated in the Beijing Marathon as a volunteer providing post-run stretching services.
-Prior to this, I had received professional training in stretching services.
+: This November, I volunteered at the Beijing Marathon, providing post-run stretching services.
+I'd already received professional training in stretching services before that.
 ![marathon volunter](/assets/img/photos/marathon.png){:height="400px" width="400px"}

 2023-08, 10
-: In August of this year, I had the opportunity to visit Hefei and participate in the iFLYTEK Spark Training Camp, which was held at the iFLYTEK headquarters for one week.
-During the event, I formed a team with several classmates and together we completed an evaluation report on the iFLYTEK Spark large language model and developed a shopping assistance plugin.
-Our team achieved fourth place in the overall ranking.
-Moreover, I made some good friends and made significant strides in my personal development.
+: This August, I had the chance to visit Hefei and take part in the iFLYTEK Spark Training Camp, which was held at the company's HQ for a week.
+During the event, I teamed up with a few classmates and we put together an evaluation report on the iFLYTEK Spark large language model and developed a shopping assistance plugin.
+Our team came in fourth overall.
+I also made some great friends and made some big steps forward in my personal development.

-: In October, I had the honor of representing my research team at the 5th iFLYTEK Intelligent Education Forum - Doctoral Sub-forum, a significant conference focused on the role of intelligent technology in the digital transformation of education.
-At the forum, I delivered an oral presentation, sharing our research findings and insights.
+: In October, I was lucky enough to represent my research team at the 5th iFLYTEK Intelligent Education Forum – Doctoral Sub-forum, a big conference about how smart tech is changing the way we learn.
+At the forum, I gave a talk, sharing our research findings and insights.
 ![iflytek](/assets/img/photos/iflytek.png){:height="400px" width="400px"}

 2023-06
-: I successfully completed my Master of Science degree in Educational Technology at Beijing Normal University.
-The graduation ceremony was held at the historic site of Fu Jen Catholic University, adding a special touch to the occasion.
-Following the ceremony, we embarked on a memorable graduation trip at Beibei Farm, marking a perfect end to this chapter of my academic journey.
+: I've just finished my Master of Science degree in Educational Technology at Beijing Normal University.
+The graduation ceremony was held at Fu Jen Catholic University, which was a great way to mark the occasion.
+After the ceremony, we went on a graduation trip to Beibei Farm, which was a perfect end to this chapter of my academic journey.
 ![graduated](/assets/img/photos/graduate.jpg){:height="400px" width="400px"}

 ## 2022

 2022-05
-: During the pandemic, our school implemented a closed management policy.
-Unfortunately, I suffered a foot fracture during a badminton activity.
-Throughout my recovery, many friends and colleagues provided selfless help and support.
-I sincerely appreciate the care and assistance from each one of them.
+: During the pandemic, our school introduced a closed management policy.
+Unfortunately, I broke my foot playing badminton.
+Throughout my recovery, lots of friends and colleagues were really helpful and supportive.
+I'm really grateful for all their help and support.
 ![injury](/assets/img/photos/injury.jpg){:height="400px" width="400px"}